 - It is recommended to spend two nights in the area, preferably one on each side.

-5 Things No One Told Me about Visiting Iguazu Falls and How to Avoid Disappointment
+5 Things No One Told Me About Iguazu + How to Avoid Disappointment

 1 — Crowded

 There is no way around it—Iguazu National Park gets crowded.
 The falls are one of the most famous and popular attractions in both Brazil and Argentina, so it is no surprise that crowds swell throughout the day.
 The busiest season for visiting the falls is during the southern hemisphere’s summer months, typically December-March, but the park is open year round so there isn’t really a way to avoid the potential for crowds.

 Unlike other national parks that I’ve visited, Iguazu has very structured metal walking paths and access areas to keep visitors safe from the falls.
 This structure makes it difficult for visitors to spread out since everyone is roughly following the same few paths.
 As such, you feel the crowds around you.
 Literally.
 People will push and shove on the walkways or crowd around the viewpoints, making it very hard to get a nice view of the falls.
 This is unlikely to be a peaceful national park experience for you.

 Best Way to Avoid This

 I talk more in-depth on how to avoid this in tip 5 of this Iguazu Falls guide, but the best way to avoid the crowds is to visit the park very early or very late.
 If you are staying at one of the hotels in the national park, this is made much easier.
 If you are staying outside the national park, I would recommend getting to the park entrance approximately 30 minutes before the park opens to catch the first train (Argentina) or bus (Brazil).
 Alternatively, you could come to the park about 2 hours before it closes.
 Most people visit Iguazu Falls between 10am-3pm, especially the large tour buses, so it is best to avoid those peak hours.

 2 — Wildlife Encounters